Projectively and affinely invariant PDEs on hypersurfaces: -- and --invariant PDEs on hypersurfaces of and

-Let us now study the orbit $H^{(1)}\cdot o^{(2)}$ in $J^2_{o^{(1)}}$, bearing in mind the identification \eqref{eqLaSolitaIntramontabileIndentificazione} and the description \eqref{eqH1casoAff} of $H^{(1)}$.
+cf.~\eqref{eqn:identification}, and the description \eqref{eqH1casoAff} of $H^{(1)}$.
 Since the quadratic form $Q$ associated to the scalar product is non--degenerate, its $\GL(n)$--orbit will be open.
 Incidentally, we see the appearance of a $\Aff(n+1)$--invariant \emph{second--order} PDE, namely the Monge--Amp\`ere equation $\E\subset J^2$ given by $\det(u_{ij})=0$.
 Summing up,

 is an open subset of $J^2(n, \AAA^{n+1})$ (which is contained in the complement $ J^2(n, \AAA^{n+1})\smallsetminus\E$ of the Monge--Amp\`ere equation $\E$).
-Therefore, the condition (1) of Definition \ref{defMAIN} is met.
-It remains to check requirement (2) of Definition \ref{defMAIN}, that is the same as to show that the orbit $H^{(2)}\cdot o^{(3)}$ is a proper affine sub--space of $J^3_{o^{(2)}}$.
-To this end, we shall need the identification \eqref{eqLaSolitaIntramontabileIndentificazioneTRE}.
-Indeed, from the proof of Lemma \ref{lemStrutturaSottogruppiCasoAffine} above it is clear that the $H^{(2)}$--orbit of $o^{(3)}$ is made of the elements
+Therefore, the assumption (A1) of Definition \ref{def.Dmitri} is met for the order $k=3$.
+It remains to check assumption (A2) of Definition \ref{def.Dmitri}: we begin by showing that the orbit $H^{(2)}\cdot o^{(3)}$ is a proper affine sub--space of $J^3_{o^{(2)}}$.
+To this end, we shall need the identification